accordproject/labs-cicero-classify/README.md

 I think I can use N adapter for N labels, each adapter specialist for one datatype.
 So when user correct, it is easy to re-train them without interrupt others.

 Now I'm trying to implement it.

 While it seems adapter only can train with same output label.
 So it is a little challenge to set up an effective training pipeline, or I should train N times for N adapter.
 Now I have come up with a plan to done effective training.
-That is, train all wanted adapter together with one leabel (ex: 1), no matter it is the correct label or not, but only gradent those with correct label, then train the opposite label (ex: 0) and gradent others.
+That is, train all wanted adapter together with one label (ex: 1), no matter it is the correct label or not, but only do gradient descent on those with correct label, then train the opposite label (ex: 0) and do gradient descent on others.

-While I first will build an prototype which have N adapter for N labels, on basic NER dataset, to prove adapter will work for this job.
+While I first will build a prototype which have N adapter for N labels, on basic NER dataset, to prove adapter will work for this job.

 ### 7/7
 #### Download and Explore Contract text raw data